learning-gardens/_methods-of-mass-manufacture/raw-notes.md

 PLASTIC: first examples of –

 1000BC asphalt or oil based paving
 1907AD 'Bakelite' (first synthetic plastic)

-WHY DEVELOP SYNTHETIC POLYMER MATERIALS?

-•electricity and the need to insulate wiring and circuits •declining natural resources
-•greater competition for items using nat materials •increases in the middle class population and spending •attempt to imitate natural material properties/aesthetics

-MATERIAL – WHERE IS IT FROM?

-•horn / tortoise shell - horn protein / keratin
-•paper mache - 1772 Henry Clay patents
-⁃purified ground wood
-⁃pressed into moulds and dried
-⁃resist impacts
-⁃saw dust + blood + egg albumen and gluten
-⁃dried then hot press
-⁃black thermoset
-⁃alternative to ceramic
-⁃combs and shit
-•gutta percha
-✓completely natural plastic from the malayan palanquin tree ✓dr. peter montgomerie sees natives creating smooth shiny knife handles ✓softens in hot water and pressed into molds made of stone ✓electrical insulator
-✓chemically un-reactive thus suitable for chemical bottles ✓1845 first extrusion machine developed although crude ✓insulator for telegraph wires
-✓jewelry and picture frames
-✓still used in golf balls
-•shellac / lacquer
-✓japanese
-✓resin of laquer trees
-✓tree tapped and drained
-✓dried - a natural polymer
-✓painted on in layers and carved
-✓tough, durable waterproof
-✓natural thermoplastic
-✓from lac beetle 'Coccus Laca'
-✓female dips sap and extrudes liquid and forms shell ✓beetle dies and the shell is harvested
-✓heated filtered and cleaned
-✓1870s was a well established business
-✓flow into molds, chemically a natural polymer
-✓very brittle and weak, would add fiber to the mix ✓insulator
-✓buttons
-✓knobs
-✓'daguerreotype' cases
-✓records
-✓inconsistent color
-✓dependent on beetle harvest
-✓darkened with age

-PLASTICS  (previously not chemically altered from original)

-*RUBBER
-⁃1st to be chemically altered*
-⁃1774 latex reaches england as erasers
-⁃1821 charles mcIntosh 'hey this dissolves in paphtha' ⁃brushed onto fabric to make waterproof cloth
-⁃hot becomes sticky
-⁃cold became brittle

-+ GOODYEAR RUBBER COMPANY +
-goodyear born in america
-company loved rubber
-experimented to make rubber stable accident – spilt latex and sulphur onto a stove VULCANIZATION* is born
-1851 Great Exhibition
-vulcanization led to all inflatable objects
-MORE SULPHUR THE HARDER THE COMPOUND*
-Ebonite an ebony replacement
-dentures were molded but a nasty taste replaces objects made with or from horn
+### WHY DEVELOP SYNTHETIC POLYMER MATERIALS?

+- electricity and the need to insulate wiring and circuits
+- declining natural resources (lol)
+- greater competition for items using natural materials
+- increases in the middle class population and spending
+- attempt to imitate natural material properties/aesthetics

+### MATERIAL – WHERE IS IT FROM?

+- horn / tortoise shell - horn protein / keratin
+- paper mache - 1772 Henry Clay patents
+  - purified ground wood
+  - pressed into moulds and dried
+  - resist impacts
+  - saw dust + blood + egg albumen and gluten
+  - dried then hot press
+- black thermoset
+  - alternative to ceramic
+  - used for combs and shit
+- gutta percha
+  - completely natural plastic from the malayan palanquin tree
+  - dr. peter montgomerie sees natives creating smooth shiny knife handles
+  - softens in hot water and pressed into molds made of stone
+  - electrical insulator
+  - chemically un-reactive thus suitable for chemical bottles
+  - 1845 first extrusion machine developed although crude
+  - insulator for telegraph wires
+  - jewelry and picture frames
+  - still used in golf balls
+- shellac / lacquer
+  - japanese
+  - resin of laquer trees
+  - tree tapped and drained
+  - dried - a natural polymer
+  - painted on in layers and carved
+  - tough, durable waterproof
+  - natural thermoplastic
+  - from lac beetle 'Coccus Laca'
+  - female dips sap and extrudes liquid and forms shell
+  - beetle dies and the shell is harvested
+  - heated filtered and cleaned
+  - 1870s was a well established business
+  - flow into molds, chemically a natural polymer
+  - very brittle and weak, would add fiber to the mix
+  - insulator
+  - buttons
+  - knobs
+  - 'daguerreotype' cases
+  - records
+  - inconsistent color
+  - dependent on beetle harvest
+  - darkened with age

+### PLASTICS  (previously not chemically altered from original)

+- RUBBER
+  - 1st to be chemically altered*
+  - 1774 latex reaches england as erasers
+  - 1821 charles mcIntosh 'hey this dissolves in paphtha'
+  - brushed onto fabric to make waterproof cloth
+  - hot becomes sticky
+  - cold became brittle

+- GOODYEAR RUBBER COMPANY
+  - goodyear born in america
+  - company loved rubber
+  - experimented to make rubber stable
+  - accident – spilt latex and sulphur onto a stove
+  - VULCANIZATION* is born
+  - 1851 Great Exhibition
+  - vulcanization led to all inflatable objects
+  - MORE SULPHUR THE HARDER THE COMPOUND*
+  - Ebonite an ebony replacement
+  - dentures were molded but a nasty taste
+  - replaces objects made with or from horn

 CELLULOID